vajmarch/eidolon-health-assistant/README.md

 * Dynamic embedding management

 ## Agents
-### Repo Expert
+### Conversational Agent
 The user facing copilot.
-Ask this agent questions about a repository, and it will go and find the answer with the assistance of the repo search agent.
+Ask this agent questions and it use the llm to provide answers while reaching out to the S3 Search Agent as needed for relevant documents as needed assistance of the repo search agent.

-### Repo Search
+### S3 Search Agent
 Handles loading, embedding, and re-embedding documents ensuring they are up-to-date.

 Translates queries into a vector search query and returns the top results.